 Flavorsome and easy delights cooked from scratch in a home kitchen

-- I believe that you don’t want to spend a few hours every day of the week on a complicated home cooked meal for yourself or your family and friends, because frankly, life is too short!
+- We believe that you don’t want to spend a few hours every day of the week on a complicated home cooked meal for yourself or your family and friends, because frankly, life is too short!

-- I know that you are concerned for the health of your loved ones and want to serve them wholesome, delicious food with easily available fresh (or frozen) ingredients, and without the additives and preservatives that are prevalent in most ready meals or junk food options.
+- We know that you are concerned for the health of your loved ones and want to serve them wholesome, delicious food with easily available fresh (or frozen) ingredients, and without the additives and preservatives that are prevalent in most ready meals or junk food options.

 Ethical and Responsible travel that encourages local cultural connections

-- I believe that the best way to learn about a people and a culture is through their food and food customs and that you are more interested in history, culture and unique experiences than listicles; or me posing like a gazelle gazing soulfully into the distance.
+- We believe that the best way to learn about a people and a culture is through their food and food customs and that you are more interested in history, culture and unique experiences than listicles; or me posing like a gazelle gazing soulfully into the distance.